$\mathrm{GL}(n,\mathbb{Z}_p)$-invariant Gaussian measures on the space of $p$-adic polynomials: Concluding remarks and open questions

 In addition to the action of $\GL(n,R)$ on the Bruhat-Tits building $\Bcal_{n, \lambda}$, one could study the action of closed subgroups of $\GL(n,R)$.
-The groups $\SL(n,R)$, $\SO(n,R)$ and the symmetric group $S_n$ are of particular interest.
-The authors suspect that the same results proven in this paper hold also for $\SL(n,R)$.
-For $\SO(n,R)$ the representation $(\rho_{n,\lambda}, S_\lambda(V))$ will no longer be irreducible and we suspect that it decomposes into a sum of irreducible representations in a similar way\footnote{Because a linear space being stable under a polynomial group action is a purely algebraic fact.} it does over the real numbers for $\SO(n,\R)$.
-The set of fixed lattices for $\SO(n,R)$ will then be unbounded, as will be the case for $S_n$.
-It would be interesting to describe what these convex sets look like in the building.
+The groups $\SO(n,R)$ and the symmetric group $S_n$ are of particular interest.
+For $\SO(n,R)$ the representation $(\rho_{n,\lambda}, S_\lambda(V))$ will no longer be irreducible and we suspect that it decomposes into a sum of irreducible representations in a similar way\footnote{Because a linear space being stable under a polynomial group action is a purely algebraic fact.} as it does over the real numbers for $\SO(n,\R)$.
+The set of fixed lattices for $\SO(n,R)$ will then be unbounded, as will be the case for the symmetric group $S_n$.
+However, it seems quite difficult to explicitly determine the set of fixed points for these groups.